Murder of Chauncey Bailey: Circumstances

 Chauncey Bailey had been working on a story about the finances of Your Black Muslim Bakery (YBMB), which was on the verge of bankruptcy.
-Oakland Post publisher Paul Cobb later revealed that, prior to Bailey's killing, Cobb had withheld from publication a story that he had written earlier, saying only that it was about "things like" what happened to Bailey.
+Oakland Post publisher Paul Cobb later revealed that, prior to Bailey's killing, Cobb had withheld a story that Bailey had written earlier from publication, saying only that it was about "things like" what happened to Bailey.
 Cobb later stated that the police had asked him not to reveal anything about the matter.
 A former YBMB employee, Ali Saleem Bey – who is not a relative of the bakery's owner, but who adopted the Bey name – revealed that he was Bailey's source for the withheld story, which the Post had decided was not ready for publication.
 Bailey had asked Ali Bey to give him information for the story.

 According to Ali Bey, YBMB had been seized from its rightful heirs in a coup, through fraud and forgery, by a younger branch of the Bey family, including Antar Bey and Yusuf Bey IV, the bakery's CEO.
 In June 2005, John Bey, the former head of the Bey security service who had tried to expose the fraud behind the YBMB coup, fled Oakland with his family after an attempt on his life in a shooting outside his home.
 In 2005, Antar mortgaged the YBMB property to cover back taxes and other debt, and then defaulted, which led to threat of foreclosure.
 An attorney for the Post confirmed that Bailey had been working on the story about the "financial status of the organization" and including the possibly criminal "activities of a number of people who were working in the organization".

 On October 24, 2006, YBMB filed for Chapter 11 bankruptcy.
 With $900,000 in debts, owed mostly to the mortgage holder, the bakery building was about to be foreclosed upon.
 The remaining debt, $200,000, was owed to the Internal Revenue Service (IRS).
 The day after Bailey's death, on August 3, 2007, Judge Edward Jellen ordered the case to be converted to Chapter 7 liquidation effective August 9.

 Final days

 By the summer of 2007, Bailey was living in an apartment near the south end of Lake Merritt, not far from Downtown Oakland.
 His regular morning routine involved walking to work along 14th Street, which included a stop to eat breakfast at a McDonald's restaurant at corner of Jackson Street.

-On the morning of August 2, Bailey was being followed by a white Ford Aerostar van carrying Devaughndre Broussard, a 19-year-old YBMB employee who was on probation for a San Francisco robbery conviction.
+On the morning of August 2, Bailey was being followed by a white Ford Aerostar van carrying Devaughndre Broussard, a 19-year-old YBMB employee who was on probation for a San Francisco robbery conviction, and driven by Antoine Mackey, a 21-year-old YBMB employee who was on probation for selling cocaine.
 Broussard had worked at the bakery as a handyman and cook between August 2006 and March 2007, before leaving to find other work.
 He was rehired at the bakery in July 2007.
+Mackey had only been working at the bakery since May 2007.